 As our babies turn into toddlers, preschoolers, and eventually teenagers, it only gets harder, with bigger research questions and ever more advanced algorithms getting in the way of good answers.

-Snackdinner works in this same spirit, recognizing that good parenting requires both research and creativity.
-Snackdinner's articles offer research-based parenting advice, but they can also help you cultivate your own research skills.
+Snackdinner won’t answer all of your parenting questions.
+Instead, it will teach you to research.
 Equipped with a better research toolkit, you can save money on gear you don't need and be less susceptible to the daily barrage of ways the internet tells you "you're doing it wrong."
-You won't find many "right" answers here, but you will find lessons to help make you a better parent and a lifelong learner.
+You won't find many "right" answers here, but you will find lessons to help make you a saner parent and a lifelong learner.

 about stephanie loomis pappas